Barbara Bendlin, PhD

 Kate Sprecher, PhD

 Kate graduated with her PhD through the Neuroscience Training Program at UW.
-She is now a postdoctoral researcher in the Sleep and Chronobiology Lab at University of Colorado Boulder.
+LinkedIn Profile.

 Brittany Derynda